umadb-io/website/docs/docker.md

 ---
 # Docker Containers

-UmaDB publishes multi-platform Docker images for `linux/amd64` and `linux/arm64`.
+## Multi-Platform Images

 Images are available from both:
 * [GitHub Container Registry](https://github.com/umadb-io/umadb/pkgs/container/umadb), and
 * [Docker Hub](https://hub.docker.com/r/umadb/umadb).

+UmaDB publishes multi-platform Docker images for `linux/amd64` and `linux/arm64`.

-Each image is built from the Docker `scratch` base image and contains the statically linked Linux (musl) binaries distributed in GitHub Releases:
+Each image is built from the Docker `scratch` base image and contains a copy of the same statically linked Linux (musl) binaries distributed in GitHub Releases.

-* x86_64 (AMD64)
-* aarch64 (ARM64)

 ## Pulling the Docker Image